-Prediction markets put the probability at 35%: Masoud Pezeshkian out by December 31.
-Currently, markets are divided (35% YES, 65% NO).
-US-Iran Peace Talks Stall as Conflict Nears Two-Month Mark.
+Prediction markets put the probability at 26%: Masoud Pezeshkian out by December 31.
+Currently, markets see this as unlikely (26% YES).

-Polymarket prices this at 35c YES with $132K in volume.
+Polymarket prices this at 30c YES with $189K in volume.
 Moderate liquidity — use limit orders for positions above $1K to avoid moving the price.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.